Wied-Neuwied

 Wied-Neuwied was a German statelet in northeastern Rhineland-Palatinate, Germany, located northeast of the Rhine River flanking the northern side of the city of Neuwied.
-Wied-Neuwied emerged from the partitioning of Wied.
+Wied-Neuwied emerged from the partitioning of County of Wied.
 Its status was elevated from county to principality in 1784.
 It was mediatised to Nassau and Prussia in 1806.

+Principality of Albania

 The House of Wied-Neuwied briefly ruled the Principality of Albania in 1914 through William of Albania, the younger son of Prince William.
-Among other notable members of the family were Prince Alexander Philip Maximilian, the second son of Prince John Frederick Alexander and a famous explorer, ethnologist and naturalist, and Princess Elisabeth, a daughter of Prince Hermann, who married King Carol I of Romania.
+Among other notable members of the family were Prince Alexander Philip Maximilian, the second son of Prince John Frederick Alexander and a famous explorer, ethnologist and naturalist, and Princess Elisabeth, a daughter of Prince Hermann, who married King Carol I of Romania and became the first modern Queen consort of Romania.